tpryan/whack_a_pod/README.md

 accounts.
 Please try again later.` You need to navigfate to Compute Engine in Google Cloud console to activate Compute Engine service.

-### Create Configs - Part 2
-1. Open a terminal in `/`.
-1. Run `make config` this will create all your kubernetes yaml files and a few other things for you.
-1. This should create the following files:
-     1. /apps/admin/kubernetes/admin-deployment.yaml
-     1. /apps/admin/containers/default/admin/k8s/createdeploy/deployment.json
-     1. /apps/game/kubernetes/game-deployment.yaml
-     1. /apps/api/kubernetes/api-deployment.yaml

 ### Build Application